Track Service Delivery with PMM Reporting

 The staff at our (fictional) nonprofit, No More Homelessness (NMH), is ready to dive into its program data.

-They want to follow trends and investigate where programs are going well or could use improvement.
-They’re beginning to determine what high-level metrics are most useful for management and setting up dashboards to give senior leadership, managers, and frontline staff a view into their daily work.
-They want to turn around reports to grantmakers quicker (no more spreadsheet-combining fire drills!) and give donors more up-to-date numbers on their work together.
+They want to follow trends and investigate program performance.
+They’re beginning to determine what high-level metrics are most useful and setting up dashboards to give senior leadership, managers, and frontline staff a view into their daily work.
+They want to produce reports for grantmakers quicker (no more spreadsheet-combining fire drills!) and give donors more up-to-date numbers on their work.

-Fortunately, Salesforce and PMM can help them accomplish all of that.
+Fortunately, Salesforce and Program Management Module (PMM) can help them accomplish all of that.

 Helpful Reports Right Out-of-the-Box

-PMM and Salesforce reports work together to allow you to report on all of the new custom objects—programs, program engagements, program cohorts, services, and service deliveries—alongside other records.
+PMM and Salesforce reports allow you to report on all of the new custom PMM objects—like program engagements, program cohorts, and service deliveries—alongside other records.

-While you can get right to work building your own new custom reports, PMM also includes a few out-of-the-box to use right away or as a starting point to find what you need to know.
+While you can get right to work building your own custom reports, PMM also includes a few out-of-the-box to use as a starting point.
 The reports come in two folders: Program Management Embedded Reports, where you can find the reports that appear on the Program Management Home Page dashboard and the Program and Service page layouts; and Program Management Reports (Unpackaged), where you can find additional reports.

 Here's what you can find in the Program Management Embedded Reports folder: